Society has never been more concerned with environmental issues, and it’s time to read the room.

 Also known as environmental marketing and eco-marketing, green marketing is the use of environmental and green issues in marketing campaigns to benefit a business’s pursuit of its aims.

-For example, a brand that uses recycled material for their packaging might create an advertising campaign around this to boost sales of their product.
+For example, a brand that uses recycled material for its packaging might create an advertising campaign around this to boost sales of its product.

 The Psychological Draw of Green Marketing

 Doing something positive for the world is a great thing.
 I’d encourage anybody to do their bit for the environment – from simple recycling to making small lifestyle changes.

 And it’s because of that commonly echoed sentiment, that I’d recommend any brand to take part in some form of green marketing.

 The most powerful thing about green marketing isn’t the alignment of a brand with a green issue, it’s the added consumer draw of making a purchase that benefits the environment.

 For example, imagine you’re faced with a choice of two products: